synthizer/synthizer/manual/src/python_tutorials/basics.md

 they are and aren't being heard, and also to ensure that it can be well understood when things are and aren't using system resources.
 To that end, Synthizer objects don't interact with Python garbage collection.
-When you're done with an object, call `myobj.destroy()`.
+When you're done with an object, call `myobj.dec_ref()`.

 At the moment, failing to do so will permanently leak the object.
 Work in future may lift this restriction, but it's still necessary to be explicit: if you aren't, things may be audioble longer than you intend.

 Be careful here.
 If you leak objects, you will eventually run out of memory.
 If you intentionally leak objects and the Python bindings start garbage collecting them, your program will stop working.

 ## The Context